TyrangYang/TyrangYang_blog_jekyll/_posts/2019-9-20-all-algorithm.md

 search is searching a pattern and return the first position.

-find_end is searching a pattern and return the last one.
+find_end is searching a pattern and return the last one (compare with search).

 find_first_of find the first element that pattern have.